Claude API Pricing Guide — May 2026

 How much does Claude API cost per month?

 Monthly costs depend on your model choice and usage volume.
-At 1 million tokens per day, Claude Haiku costs roughly $22/month, Sonnet costs $270/month, and Opus costs $1,350/month.
+At 1 million tokens per day, Claude Haiku 4.5 costs roughly $90/month, Sonnet 4.6 costs $270/month, and Opus 4.7 costs $450/month.
 Use the KickLLM calculator for exact estimates based on your workload.

-Haiku ($0.25/$1.25 per 1M tokens) is the fastest and cheapest, ideal for classification and simple tasks.
-Sonnet ($3/$15) balances quality and cost for most production workloads.
-Opus ($15/$75) is the most capable model for complex reasoning, coding, and analysis.
+Haiku 4.5 ($1/$5 per 1M tokens) is the fastest and cheapest, ideal for classification and simple tasks.
+Sonnet 4.6 ($3/$15) balances quality and cost for most production workloads.
+Opus 4.7 ($5/$25) is the most capable model for complex reasoning, coding, and analysis with 1M token context.

 Does Anthropic offer batch API discounts for Claude?